 1)DISCLOSURE: Because Pegasus Equine Guardian Association is not officially recognized as a 501c3 with the IRS, Disclosure is not required.
 However, because PEGA strives to operate with transparency, it voluntarily shares the following information: -Formation Date: On November 17, 2015, PEGA was recognized with Non Profit standing by the State of Louisiana with:EIN# 47-5680770.
 Accounting Period /Tax Year established for PEGA: Begin Date-November 1 with End date-October 31st of the following year annually.
 JUST as with many thousands of other Non Profit Charities: Provided gross receipts for donations to PEGA do *not exceed an average of $5,000 annually (over a period of three Accounting Period/Tax years), the IRS does not require PEGA to become an officially recognized 501c3 with the IRS.
 Note: IF gross receipts exceed $5,000 by end of its initial Accounting Period/Tax Year End date of October 31, 2016, then there will be a filing requirement for PEGA to file a 1023.
 If this occurs, while PEGA is not required to do so, in keeping with our commitment to our donor ship, PEGA would disclose public information related to that filing, if it occurred.
 Additionally, if gross receipts for donations to PEGA exceed $50,000 during any Accounting Period Tax Year, there will be a filing requirement for PEGA to file a 990 by the15th day of the 5th month after PEGA’s first Tax Year, which will be (March 15, 2017).
 If that were ever to occur, PEGA would also voluntarily share public information related to this filing.
 Again, while PEGA is not required to do so, it agrees to the aforementioned Disclosure (just as if it were an officially recognized 501c3).
 This way if PEGA does become an officially recognized 501c3, this change will generally be transparent to our Donor ship.
 As such, please see below:

-4)DISSOLUTION: Upon Dissolution of this corporation, if that were to occur, Assets possessed by Pegasus Equine Guardian Association shall be distributed by the PEGA Board, with all assets, either in tact or in the form of money realized from the sale at auction of assets, to be distributed as repayment of money received through grants, with any remaining money dispersed by the PEGA Board into established programs dedicated to the welfare of equine animals or where equine animals are used in a charitable endeavor with a focus on therapy for the physically or mentally impaired.
+3)DISSOLUTION: Upon Dissolution of this corporation, if that were to occur, Assets possessed by Pegasus Equine Guardian Association shall be distributed by the PEGA Board, with all assets, either in tact or in the form of money realized from the sale at auction of assets, to be distributed as repayment of any outstanding debt, with any remaining money dispersed by the PEGA Board into established programs dedicated to the welfare of equine animals or where equine animals are used in a charitable endeavor.

 Thank you ~Pegasus Equine Guardian Association~